3 August 2026, 12:02

 «She had a name»

-It turns a kill statistic back into an individual with a story of its own.
+It turns a kill figure back into an individual with its own story.

 «The last one»